knpuniversity/php-beginner-series/knpu/episode2/reading-form-data.rst

 same data we entered a second ago.
 And there it is!

-I took advantage of a cool thing about the ``var_dump`` function: it accepts as unlimited number of arguments.
+I took advantage of a cool thing about the ``var_dump`` function: it accepts an unlimited number of arguments.
 Most functions accept 0, 1, 2 or more arguments.
 That's normal.
 But a few brave guys accept an unlimited number. ``var_dump`` is one of those brave functions, and it's documentation shows us that.